jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 # Key exchange systems

-A WASI-crypto implementation MUST support at least two different key exchange mechanisms:
+A `wasi-crypto` implementation MUST support at least two different key exchange mechanisms:

 * Diffie-Hellman based key agreement, returning a deterministic secret for a given (public key, secret key) pair
 * Key encapsulation mechanisms, where the runtime is expected to generate a random secret, and encapsulate it using the recipient's public key.